I love early season skiing. LOVE it.

 And – occasionally – this…

 But there’s more to early season skiing than simply jumping ship at a murky and frenetic time of year.
-Best of all is the fact that you’re embracing winter right at its very start.
-Maybe I should have been a druid: but there’s something profoundly satisfying about being out there, with cold, crumbly snow under your boots, before we’ve even hit the bottom of the year.
-It’s like getting in that first trip to the beach in early June.
+Maybe I should have been a druid: but there’s something profoundly satisfying about embracing a new season right at its start, and taking the best of what it has to offer.
+It’s like getting in that first surfing trip to Cornwall in early June.
 It just feels right.

 1. Lake Louise, Canada: okay, so we can’t promise a rerun of November 2012…